-Social Action: This committee provides opportunities for students to make the school, community, and world a better place.
+Social Action: This committee provides opportunities for students and families to make the school, community, and world a better place.
 Examples of past activities include Halloween UNICEF collections, December toy drive, and food collections for local food pantries.

 Teacher Appreciation: This committee sponsors special meals, gifts, and other ways to demonstrate to teachers and staff how much they are valued by Zervas families.
 Volunteers help plan teacher appreciation breakfasts and luncheons.